 We spend substantial time and expense on our sales efforts without assurance that potential customers will ultimately purchase our solutions.
+Further, restrictions in place for COVID-19 could result to our inability to negotiate in person.
 As we target our sales efforts at larger enterprise customers, these trends are expected to continue and could have a greater impact on our results of operations.
 Additionally, our enterprise sales pattern has historically been uneven, where a higher percentage of a quarter's total sales occur during the final weeks of each quarter, which is common in our industry.
 Our extended sales cycle for these products and services makes it difficult to predict when a given sales cycle will close.